Table of contents

 This step is particularly applicable for web shops.
 For regular websites with basic tracking needs, this step can be skipped.

-A datalayer makes all kinds of things measurable.
-Think sales data, product data and user data.
-Examples include: Which products were added to the cart, how much revenue was generated from a purchase and how many products were viewed.
+A data layer makes all kinds of things measurable.
+Think of sales data, product data and user data.
+Examples are: Which products were added to the shopping cart, how much revenue was generated from a purchase and how many products were viewed.

 You can develop a datalayer manually, but there are also good plugins for many platforms that will save you a lot of time: